leonidas/transparency/README.md

 * Data binding by convention - No extra markup in the views
 * Collection rendering - No need for loops and partials
-* Nested objects and lists - No configuration, just conventions
+* Nested objects and collections - No configuration, just conventions
 * Directives - No custom DSL, just functions

 ## Examples